sdecamillis/sdecamillis.github.io/_pages/research.md

 In a bottom-up approach to understand the DNA resilience upon photon irradiation, the next step involved the study of the photo stability of nucleosides, the combination of the nucleobases with the sugar group, which are challenging to have readily available in isolated and neutral form.

 This project combined the molecular desorption technique for generating gas-phased intact molecules and a pump-probe scheme for [time-resolved mass spectrometry](/instrumentation/#pump-probe-experiments) to measure for the first time the de-excitation lifetime of neutral nucleosides from their first excited states.

-{% comment %}
-Studies of the primary building blocks of the DNA, the nucleobases, have uncovered an exceptional ability to disperse the absorbed energy in the surrounding environment through non-radiative relaxation pathways, within short timescales of picoseconds.
-In a bottom-up approach to understand the DNA resilience upon photon irradiation, the next step involved the study of the photo stability of nucleosides, the combination of the nucleobases with the sugar group.
-However, such relatively complex molecules had only been investigated in solutions due to the challenging task of producing them in vapour form.

-This project achieved a stable protocol for generating neutral nucleosides in gas phase and produced the first measurement of lifetime of the first excited state in all the DNA nucleosides following UV excitation.
-{% endcomment %}

 >![Relaxation diagram](/assets/research/relaxation_dynamics.png)
 >*Nucleosides are able to quench their excitation energy even more quickly than nucleobases thanks to non-radiative relaxation pathways mediated by sugar-to-base proton transfer.*